 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board.
 The Nominating and Corporate Governance Committee Charter is available on the Corporate Governance page of the Company's website, https://investors.tigoenergy.com.
-The Nominating and Corporate Governance Committee met two times during fiscal 2023.
+The Nominating and Corporate Governance Committee met one time during fiscal 2024.